 Our New York adventure culminated with a bike ride through Central Park and down along the Hudson River to cross over the Brooklyn Bridge.
 We were joined on this ride by our good friend’s daughter, Chelsea, who is a Brooklyn resident.
 The stand outs from the ride included a visit to Strawberry Fields and the John Lennon memorial, “Imagine”, and crossing over the timber walkway constructed on top of the vehicle carriage way of the Brooklyn Bridge.
 We finished the day with a Caribbean dinner of Jerk Chicken, Jerk Pork and Goat Curry in Brooklyn, Chelsea, and her partner Spencer’s, neighbourhood.

-Thank you Chelsea and Spencer for sharing your city with us – we loved it.
-I think Anne now wants to move in.
+Thank you Chelsea for sharing your city with us – we loved it.
+Anne no longer wants to be on the run in New York City – she wants to move in.